613-837-2740

 A technique using special Kineseo Tape increasing stability and support to muscles and joints without restricting the body’s range of motion and prolong the benefits of manual therapy.
 Taping can be applied to reduce pain and inflammation, optimize performance, prevent injury and promote good circulation and healing.
 Dawn, Julie and Dr. Joy can provide this service, this is a premium service with an additional $5 fee.

-Highly successful and popular techniques, especially with people with Chronic pain and noticing restrictions in their muscles that are affecting their muscles’ ability to stretch and strengthen.
+Highly successful approach to care, particularly for those with Chronic pain and mobility and strength.
 “Fascia” is the connective tissue lying over top of the muscle, bone, nerves and tendons, when under stress postural tension, stiffness, pain and reduced muscle strength can occur.
 Myofascial Restrictions develop in the body as a result of poor posture, dehydration, stress, trauma or injury that has caused scarring.
-This technique slowly yet effectively release adhesions by using firm pressure with little or no lotion/oil.
-The result is reduced pain, tension and an increase in the muscles’ ability to stretch and strengthen.
+These techniques slowly gently and effectively release adhesions and inprove function.
+The result is reduced pain, improved mobility, digestion, improved breathing, posture and alignment.
+Osteopathy looks to treat the cause of disfunction vs just the symptoms.

 Sports Massage